13 April – 20 July 2018

 In the first floor gallery space, eight large diptychs of Cerámicas Porno-indignadas (Porn-Outraged Ceramics), 2012–2014, line the walls.
 In each diptych, one part presents a photograph of the original early twentieth-century painted tile advertisements on the exterior walls of a single pharmacy, the Farmacia Juanse in central Madrid.
 Ironically, playing with the inversion of the original and the copy, Garaicoa fabricates the copy as a physical object by printing on ceramic tiles saturated with references to specific moments and incidents throughout Spanish political history, such as corruption, abortion law, sexual liberties and the legalisation of marijuana.
 By dismantling the context of these images, Garaicoa presents a new understanding of the city, provoking and challenging the potential for social change.

-Curated by Ziba Ardalan, Founder/Director of Parasol unit, the exhibition will be accompanied by a tailored programme of educational events aimed at engaging the public.
+Curated by Dr Ziba Ardalan, Founder/Director of Parasol unit, the exhibition is accompanied by a tailored programme of educational events aimed at engaging the public.

 * Before walking across the carpet, visitors are kindly requested to remove their shoes and wear the plastic foot covers provided.
 They must please keep hold of their shoes.